 Figure 1. (a) Catastrophic shifts that have equal magnitude in both directions of environmental change. (b) Catastrophic shifts whose magnitude depends on the direction of environmental change. (c) A model ecosystem showing such dependence (reproduced from Bush et al 2017 with permission). (d) An aquatic ecosystem showing such dependence (reproduced from Zhang 2003 with permission).
 Zhang: interesting figures are also simulations!

 Methods

+The ecosystem model

+Our approach was to modify an existing ecosystem model to make it symmetric in effect and response traits of the organisms dominating each of two alternate states.
+The existing model was that of Bush et al. (2017) of oxic-anoxic regime shifts caused by mutual inhibition between cyanobacteria and sulfur bacteria.
+To develop a symmetric model, we had to reduce the biological realism, for example, by removing one of the three functional groups of organisms so that only two remained.
+This consequences of this reduction in biological realism are explored in the Discussion section.

 The modified model is shown in Figure 2.
 The two functional groups are cyanobacteria and sulfur bacteria.
 Both consume phosphorous and thereby grow, and both are inhibited by a single substrate that is produced by the other.
 The two substrates can diffuse in and out of the system, and both react with each other and then are lost from the system.
 Thus, the system is symmetrical in the pattern of interactions.
 Furthermore, we made the system symmetrical in the values of the various growth, inhibition, consumption, production, and diffusion parameters (Table 1).